stride3d/stride-docs/en/manual/platforms/linux/index.md

 ## General support

-All of Stride's core features work on Linux.
-However, you might run into issues when using certain systems (such as video).
+All of Stride's features are fully supported on Linux.

-## Wayland support
+## Wayland

+Wayland is a communication protocol for communication between a display server and it's applications, that has gained popularity among many Linux desktop environments.
+Many apps however are still yet to adopt it, relying on the outdated X windowing system.
+They work with wayland compositors thanks to a compatibility layer "xWayland", but can't utilize modern wayland features (such as fractional scalling).

-Currently, games made with Stride can only run using Xorg.
+Currently, games made with Stride can only run using the X windowing system.

 ## In this section